jrpool/jsonresume-theme-a11y/README.md

 The property will be rendered as a set of one-row tables, as with “One-row tables”, but with two additional features: a heading and an oval border.

-#### Left-headed table (`tableLeftHead`)
+#### Left-headed table (`tableLeftHeads`)

-The `data` value must be an array of arrays.
+The `data` value is an object with properties `head`, `size`, and `table`.
+The `head` value is a string.
+The `size` value is an integer from 1 (largest) through 7 (smallest).
+The `table` value is an array of arrays.
 Each inner array must contain at least 2 elements, the first being a string and the others being stringables.

 The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
-The headings will be the first elements of the inner arrays, or, if possible, their conversions.
+The row headings will be the first elements of the inner arrays, or, if possible, their conversions.

 #### Top-headed table (`tableTopHead`)

-The `data` value must be an array of arrays.
-The first inner array must be an array of strings, and any and all subsequent inner arrays must be arrays of stringables.
+The `data` value is an object with properties `head`, `size`, and `table`.
+The `head` value is a string.
+The `size` value is an integer from 1 (largest) through 7 (smallest).
+The `table` value is an array of arrays.
+The first inner array is an array of strings, and any and all subsequent inner arrays are arrays of stringables.

 The property will be rendered as a table whose top row contains headings, centered and not bordered.
-The headings will be the elements of the first inner array or, if possible, their conversion.
+The headings will be the elements of the first inner array or, if possible, their conversions.